 keyfile.ppk).
 Then test if login works.
 See configuring public key authentication for PuTTY.

 In larger organizations, the number of SSH keys on servers and clients can easily grow to tens of thousands, in some cases to millions of keys.
 In large quantities, SSH keys can become a massive security risk and they can violate compliance requirements.
-In the worst case, they could be used to take down a Fortune 500.

-The Universal SSH Key Manager can manage PuTTY keys in addition to OpenSSH and Tectia keys.
+Universal SSH Key Manager can manage PuTTY keys in addition to OpenSSH and Tectia keys.
 It works with legacy keys on traditional servers as well as dynamic and keyless elastic environments in the cloud.
 Any larger organization should ensure they have proper provisioning and termination processes for SSH keys as part of their Identify and Access Management (IAM) practice.

 It is recommended that all SSH keys be regenerated and changed periodically.
 The Universal SSH Key Manager can automate this.
 Just changing the passphrase is no substitute, but it is better than nothing.
 These instructions can also be used to add a passphrase to a key that was created without one.